 Our Associate Medical Director described the findings as “extremely valuable for correct future diagnosis and treatment” of the condition.
 Genetic research we funded into another inherited heart muscle disease, hypertrophic cardiomyopathy, has led to life saving genetic testing which is now available on the NHS.
 Learn about the new findings here.

 Read about Simon and his family's battle with DCM in Heart Matters.
-Further proof on statins

-Another area where r esearch we funded has changed treatment is in lowering cholesterol using statins.
+Another area where research we funded has changed treatment is in lowering cholesterol using statins.
 A clinical trial in the 1990s showed clearly how statins reduce risk of heart attack and stroke.
 But there has still been doubt about whether statins are as effective for women as they are for men.

 Last month that changed.
 Results of an exhaustive analysis of clinical trials that we helped to fund provided conclusive evidence that statin treatment does reduce the risk of cardiovascular disease in women.
 Our Medical Director said that the results show “beyond any reasonable doubt that women gain the same benefits from statins as men.”

 Unsure about statins?
 Find out more here.
-Tackling high blood pressure

 In January we announced funding for an exciting collaboration with the Medical Research Council which could lead to improved treatment for people with high blood pressure.
 The researchers leading the study aim to develop a test which would ensure patients receive the right medication for their condition sooner rather than the current process which can involve trying different medicines until one works.

 But it may be that some forms of high blood pressure could be treated without medication.
 A small study we funded at Queen Mary University of London found that beetroot juice effectively lowered high blood pressure.
 Beetroot juice contains lots of a chemical called nitrates, which is also found in leafy green vegetables, that help to lower blood pressure.
-Wear It.
-Beat It.